Lower Bounds for Quantum Oblivious Transfer: A Lower Bound on Any Oblivious Transfer Protocol

 By definition, $B_{OT}$ is the optimal probability of Bob learning both bits in the random-$OT$ protocol without Alice aborting.
 Thus,

 where the suprema are taken over all strategies for Bob.

-If Bob wants to force $0$ in the coin flipping protocol (a similar argument works if he wants to force $1$), then first, Alice must not abort in the random-$OT$ protocol and second, Bob must send $b = c$ as well as the correct $x_c$ such that Alice does not abort in the last round of the coin flipping protocol.
+If Bob wants to reveal $0$ in the bit commitment protocol (a similar argument works if he wants to reveal $1$), then first, Alice must not abort in the random-$OT$ protocol and second, Bob must send $b = c$ as well as the correct $x_c$ such that Alice does not abort in the last round of the bit commitment protocol.
 This is equivalent to saying that Bob succeeds if he guesses $x_c$ and Alice does not abort in the random-$OT$ protocol.
-Since $c$ is chosen by Alice uniformly at random, we can write the probability of Bob cheating as
+Since Bob randomly chooses which bit he wants to reveal, we can write the probability of Bob cheating as

 Notice that we use ``max'' instead of ``sup'' above.
-This is because an optimal strategy exists for every coin flipping protocol.
-This is a consequence of strong duality in the semidefinite programming formalism of \cite{Kit03}, see \cite{ABD+04} for details.
+This is because an optimal strategy exists for every bit commitment protocol.
+To see this, we can construct a coin flipping protocol from any bit commitment protocol and an optimal strategy always exists for any coin flipping protocol.
+This is a consequence of strong duality in the semidefinite programming formalism of coin flipping protocols \cite{Kit03}, see \cite{ABD+04} for details.